Non-Linear Model-Based Sequential Decision-Making in Agriculture: Problem Setup: Adaptive Input Decisions with Nonlinear Models

 The decision-maker seeks a policy/algorithm $\pi$ that selects actions based on historical observations to maximize cumulative expected reward.
 Performance can equivalently be measured through the cumulative regret, which quantifies the total loss relative to always applying the best treatment:

-where $x_t^* = \arg\max_{x \in \mathcal{X}} f(x; \beta^*)$ denotes the optimal treatment at round $t$.
+where $x^* = \arg\max_{x \in \mathcal{X}} f(x; \beta^*)$ denotes the optimal treatment/arm.
 In agricultural terms, regret measures the cumulative yield or profit lost due to not choosing the best possible input at each season.
 The objective is to devise algorithms achieving \emph{sublinear regret}, meaning $R_T(\pi) = o_P(T)$, so that the average regret per round diminishes over time.
 Such a property guarantees that the policy rapidly identifies near-optimal input levels, minimizing wasted resources and experimental costs.
-Other performance metrics more suitable for risk-averse decision-making have also been proposed, such as the Conditional Value-at-Risk (CVaR) of the regret, which emphasizes control of the worst-case outcomes in the tail of the regret distribution \citep{baudry2021optimal, wang2023near}.
+Other performance metrics more suitable for risk-averse decision-making have also been proposed, such as the Conditional Value-at-Risk (CVaR) of the regret, which emphasizes control of the worst-case outcomes in the tail of the regret distribution \citep{baudry2021optimal, wang2023near}. \chg{\begin{remark}[Scope] For clarity, we study a stationary setting where the underlying mean response does not change across rounds, so the optimal benchmark rate $x^*$ is fixed.
+Accounting for season-to-season shifts (e.g., weather or soil changes) would require a nonstationary model and is left for future work. \end{remark}} \chg{ } \chg{